Kanishk3813/Crowd-Anomaly-Detection/README.md

 Social distace violation is simply calculating distance between individuals.
 Two modes are given to calculate distance from edge of individuals or center of individuals from camera at different scenario.

 Human detection is implemented using YOLOv4 via OpenCV built-in function.
-Tracking algorithm is implemented using Deep SORT, referencing the implementation by [Python Lessons](https://github.com/pythonlessons/TensorFlow-2.x-YOLOv3).
+Tracking algorithm is implemented using Deep SORT

 Current functions implemented includes: